 Always use strong passwords and install a firewall as well.

 CCTV cameras are very effective deterrents.
 They range from around £40 for indoor camera systems into the hundreds for outdoor cameras.
 It depends on the level of security you want around your home as to how much it will cost.
 It’s a good idea to place cameras in places intruders will have to walk past.
 Access passageways, for example, or near your front door are good spots to have covered

 It’s possible to choose a video doorbell, and some even include floodlight systems, that will connect your to the doorbell camera via your phone or tablet.
 These can be an effective way to improve the security of your house.

 When considering how to secure your home, locks are always going to be key.

 When you move into a new house, it can be a good idea to get the locks changed in case copies of keys have been circulated or lost by the previous owners.
 It can also be a good idea to upgrade your locks to make them stronger.
 Deadlocks are a much stronger variety of lock than some others, making it harder for people to break into your home.

 You can tailor your garden space to better deter potential intruders.
 For example, gravel pathways are not only good for drainage, but make noise when walked on so can deter trespassers.
 Bushes or plants with thorns, like holly bushes or rose plants, can be planted underneath windows to make it harder to get close to the window to climb in.

-In the same way that installing street lights makes roads safer, installing sensor lights in your garden or access points makes your home safer.
+In the same way that installing street lights makes roads safer, installing sensor lights in your garden or around access points makes your home more secure.
 Floodlights that are triggered by movement will activate if an intruder enters your property, alerting you to their presence as well as deterring the trespasser.
 It’s much easier to get caught when it’s light!